 - Plan for special events where family members can come to your home and be part of an activity or go on a field trip, giving them an opportunity to spend quality time with their child in your home.
 Take pictures of these activities and display them in your home.

 - Be sensitive to children’s needs and emotions during this time.
 Watch for signs of stress (e.g., crying, behavioral problems, irritability, inability to stay on task, mood swings, clinging), and develop a plan of action.
 Involve the families in suggesting management strategies to establish consistency between home and child care environments.

-- Help families identify possible sources of support (e.g., other family members, neighbors, or friends) who can help them throughout this process.
+- Help families identify possible sources of support (e.g., other family members, neighbors, friends, or counselors) who can help them throughout this process.

 Children and families greatly miss their loved ones during this time.
 Children may experience sadness, anger, anxiety, and restlessness.
 Acknowledge that what works for one family may not work for another family.
 Consider the following to support children and families during active deployment:

 - Provide stability and minimize changes to routines.
 This also applies to all children and families dealing with transitions and new experiences.
 For example, don’t change your hours of care suddenly in the middle of this deployment.

 - Use lots of affirmations with children.
 In response to comments children make about missing a parent or wanting to be with their mom, dad, or loved one, say things like “I can see that you miss your dad a lot,” or “I know you wish Mommy was here today.”